ethantilley/React_CanvasPainter/README.md

 ## React_CanvasPainter
-Using React.JS, CSS & HTML, I'll be making a canvas painter that allows the used to draw using a varity of colours, undo and save changes.
+Using React.JS, CSS & HTML, I'll be making a canvas painter that offers drawing using a varity of colours, clear, undo, redo and save changes.

 ![Demo Pic](/src/DemoCapture.PNG "Demo of Project")